Top 10 Greatest Battles in History

 It was the largest tank battle in history.

-What a utter devastation
+What utter devastation.

-Since my family went through this and I heard first hand what the Berliners endured I vote for this
+Since my family went through this, and I heard firsthand what the Berliners endured, I vote for this.

-The refusal of Japanese to surrender in this battle was one of the reasons the bombs were dropped, changing history forever.
+The refusal of the Japanese to surrender in this battle was one of the reasons the bombs were dropped, changing history forever.

 Although this was tactically and strategically a victory for the USA and South Vietnam, the wide media coverage of the Tet Offensive caused outrage in the American public.
-This was a crushing blow to American spirit and led the the USA's withdrawal from Vietnam.
+This was a crushing blow to American spirit and led to the USA's withdrawal from Vietnam.

 Hitler's last push failed because he refused to let his marshals do the work and insisted on trying to command.

-THE single greatest tactical defeat in history.
+The single greatest tactical defeat in history.

-Military circles call this "the battle"
+Military circles call this "the battle."

 So many brave men on both sides lost their lives.
 It was fought on the border between France and Germany.
-It was an extremely bloody battle, over 1,000,000 casualties.
+It was an extremely bloody battle, with over 1,000,000 casualties.

 Over 1 million lives were lost in barely 4 months.

-The time period of war was the age of Homer, a great writer who wrote the Iliad, the story of the war.
+The time period of the war was the age of Homer, a great writer who wrote the Iliad, the story of the war.

 However, it was the involvement of the gods that made this war so different and important to history.
 It still hasn't been proven whether the war really happened or not.

 The greatest decisive battle of all time.
-A small force totally destroyed the much larger army with 50% of the enemy force destroyed.
+A small force totally destroyed the much larger army, with 50% of the enemy force destroyed.